deskvillage/dannychadburn.github.io/content-campaign-analytics.md

 - Brandwatch / Hootsuite
 - Ahrefs / SEMrush

-This is a far from exclusive list, and I'm happy to tackle any tool you use - [give me a call](/contact) and we can discuss your project.
+This is a far from exclusive list, and I'm happy to tackle any tool you use.
+[Give me a call](/contact) and we can discuss your project.